k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <p>Full Text Search</p>
 </td>
 <td style="vertical-align: top;">
-<p>When set to True, it enables the use of MATCH Sqlite command as part of the WHERE clause of a Select statement that reads data from a Fabric table.
+<p>When set to True, it enables the use of MATCH SQLite command as part of the WHERE clause of a Select statement that reads data from a Fabric table.
 Default = False.</p>
 <p>Click for more information about the Match command:</p>
 <p><a href="http://www.sqlite.org/fts3.html#section_3">http://www.sqlite.org/fts3.html#section_3</a></p>
 </td>